file-format/Docs/en/settings/cfg-mame.md

 1. **cheatpath:** Specifies directory where cheat files are located.

-You can also configure various other settings, such as video and audio options, controls, and input devices.
+You can also configure various other settings such as video and audio options, controls, and input devices.
 To modify these settings, you can open configuration file in text editor and make necessary changes.

 ## MAME